simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 _Mandatory parameter: planet & project ID_
 Shows information on a concrete planetary project.
 Due to the long and complex parameter, it is recommended to access this information via the “details” button next to the desired project in the PPS buffer.

+### Local Market commands

+__LMOS__
+_No possible parameter_
+Shows all your Local Market Ads.

+__LM__
+_Mandatory parameter: Planet ID_
+Shows all available Ads at a given Local Market.
+Accessible by clicking the Infrastructure entry "Local Market" (if existant) in any PLI window.

+__LMA__
+_Mandatory parameter: Ad ID_
+Shows the details of the specified Local Market ad.
+Accessible by selecting an ad in the LM window.

+__LMP__
+_Mandatory parameter: Planet ID_
+Allows placing a Buying Ad or Selling Ad at a given Local Market.
+Accessible via the "POST AD" button in an LM window.

+### Administration Center commands

+__ADM__
+_Mandatory parameter: Planet ID_
+Shows information on the planet's [Administration Center](../../tutorials/planetary-projects/#administration-center) (if there is one), such as the current Governor, the entity (i.e. Faction or Corporation) collecting fees and taxes, and all candidates for the upcoming term.
+Allows anyone to run for Governor of the planet and planetary residents to vote for their preferred candidate.

+__LR__
+_Mandatory parameter: Planet ID_
+Shows the Local Rules of a planet, given that it has an Administration Center.
+Local Rules include taxes on production as well as fees for Local Market ads.

+__ADMT__
+_Mandatory parameter: p-[Planet ID] t-2_
+Shows the results of the previous elections for Governor.

 ## Transmission commands

 __TRA__